Wally Byam: The 1950s

 In July 1952, the lease was signed for a facility in Jackson Center, Ohio, to serve the eastern market.
 By August 1954, the first Ohio-made Airstream rolled off the production line, and the California factory was moved to larger facilities in Santa Fe Springs.
 Wally Byam was one of the first to attempt this sort of travel on a global scale.

 1955 marker of the Wally Byam Caravan Club shows Alfred Letourneur towing a 1947 airstream trailer.

 In 1955, Wally travelled to Europe with his wife Stella, in a one-of-a-kind Airstream Bubble to scout the 1956 caravan.
 Then in 1956, he travelled to Europe in a white 26' trailer towed by a Cadillac.
 Byam's globetrotting adventures were the inspiration for the formation of the nonprofit club, Wally Byam Caravan Club International, to promote the use of Airstreams to travel as much as possible.
 Founded in Kentville, Nova Scotia, Canada, in 1955, the club is still in existence today, with more than 6,000 member families.
 In 2007, the club held more than 1400 rallies and caravans.

 Wally Byam Death

 On July 22, 1962, Wally Byam died at the age of 66 of a brain tumor.
 He is interred at Forest Lawn Memorial Park in Glendale, CA in the Columbarium Garden of Honor.

-Airstream is now owned by Thor Industries, Inc., the largest travel trailer manufacturer in the world.